Exploring Bangkok's Grand Palace: A Visitor's Guide

-The delicate wooden pavilion seen ahead on leaving the Dusit Maha Prasat is the Amphorn Phimok Prasat, used by Rama I as a robing chamber.
+When leaving the Dusit Maha Prasat, the delicate wooden pavilion ahead is the Amphorn Phimok Prasat, used by Rama I as a robing chamber.
 Having "progressed" here in his litter, the king would change before entering the audience room.
-Drapes interlaced with gold thread were let down between the pillars behind which the king donned his ceremonial robes.
+Drapes interlaced with gold thread would be drawn while the king donned his ceremonial robes.

 - Getting In: Visitors can enter the palace through the Wiseedtschairi Gate ("Gate of Wonderful Victory"), beyond which a wide roadway leads through the outer courtyard.
 On either side are modern buildings housing government offices.
 The ticket office is located at the start of the roadway that leads to the actual palace precinct.
 You pass a building that houses the Museum of Royal Regalia and Coins once you're inside, but be aware that there's an extra charge to enter that museum.
 The standard admission ticket includes access to Wat Phra Kaeo, The Royal Thai Decorations & Coins Pavilion and Queen Sirikit Museum of Textile, as well as Vimanmek Mansion Museum on Ratchawithi Road.